User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Formation of Serving Cluster

 Another topic is how to divide the resources between the conventional users and the users served by a cluster of DUs.
 The survey in~\cite{7839266} analyzes different methods to construct the serving cluster in cooperative networks.
 As stated, optimal clustering is a key challenge in cooperative networks.
 Additionally, the work identifies three main clustering schemes; static, semi-dynamic and dynamic clustering.
 Each scheme provides a different trade-off between overhead and interference cancellation capabilities.
 Even in terms of performance, some optimized clustering techniques can maximize the SE but degrade the energy efficiency (EE).

 In general, user-centric clustering is a more dynamic clustering scheme than the cell-centric approach, because it can adopt different clustering strategies, however, the clustering process is more complex~\cite{6920005}.
 The work in~\cite{ammarC_RA_UC} defines the serving cluster in two stages.
 In the first stage the cluster for each users is defined based on a large-scale fading threshold.
-Then, this cluster is further optimized during the optimization of user-scheduling.
+Then, this cluster is further optimized during the optimization of user-scheduling based on a weighted sum rate utility.
 Two serving cluster formation techniques are proposed in~\cite{EnergyEfficiency8097026} which depends on either the received power or the large-scale fading statistics.

 The study in~\cite{clusters6415394} considers BSs clustering under the user-centric clustering scheme, where the cluster size is controlled through a single penalty parameter introduced in a regularized weighted MSE minimization problem.
 Reference~\cite{6328484} proposes a greedy joint clustering selection algorithm based on the WSR.
 The authors assume the existence of a set of candidate clusters based on the large-scale fading statistics, which can be either based on an absolute threshold or a relative one, i.e., with respect to an anchor BS.